 IdeaMerge in turn endeavors to inform our affected clients about

 such changes as soon as possible.

-You must inform IdeaMerge if you are using the vehicle for a purpose other than its
+You must inform IdeaMerge if you are using the vehicle for a purpose other than your own tourism

-transport merchandise, professional supplies, to film a movie, to attend the Burning Man festival, etc.
+to transport merchandise or professional supplies, to film a movie,

 a) Changing your Reservation.
 A request to change your reservation, such as adding an accessory or changing a